Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 The following are the ideal, or at least, mostly accepted types of bites in most breed standards.
 However, consider that in certain dogs breeds some imperfections are considered the standard.
 We will see more about these in the malocclusion section.

-This is the ideal bite a great deal of dog breed standards ask for, especially those with medium to long muzzles.
-The advantage of this bite is that it's effective for grasping, holding and eating food, minimizing the effect of wear and tear.
-According to Veterinary Medicine, any deviation from this type of bite is considered a malocclusion.
+This is the ideal bite a great deal of dog-breed standards ask for, especially those with medium to long muzzles.
+The advantage of this bite is that it's effective for grasping, holding, and eating food, minimizing the effect of wear and tear.
+According to Veterinary Medicine, any deviation from this type of bite is considered malocclusion.

 In this type of bite, the upper incisors and lower incisors meet edge to edge.
-This bite may be accepted in some standards, but often isn't considered ideal because this type of bite tends to wear down the surface of the teeth and may contribute to periodontal disease, and early tooth loss.
+This bite may be accepted in some standards, but often isn't considered ideal because this type of bite tends to wear down the surface of the teeth and may contribute to periodontal disease and early tooth loss.

 Overshot, Undershot and Wry Mouth

-These bites may be considered faults in many breed standards, yet, in some breeds they may be the actual standard.
+These bites may be considered faults in many breed standards, yet in some breeds, they may be the actual standard.
 These bites may affect how the dog grasps, holds and eats food.
 In severe cases, injuries to the soft tissues in the dog's mouth may occur.

 Also, known as overbite, parrot mouth, Class 2, overjet, or mandibular brachygnathism, these terms are used to depict the same type of malocclusion.
 Basically, the dog's upper jaw extends beyond the lower jaw in a parrot-like fashion.
 Because of this improper fit, the molars do not intersect in a saw-tooth fashion and therefore don't align snugly as they're supposed to.
 Also, the dog may have difficulty in grasping food, chewing and mouth injuries may result because the lower teeth hit the roof of the mouth.
 If there is considerable pain, some dogs may be reluctant to eat.
-You see this often in dogs with long muzzles such as Russian wolfhounds, shelties and dachshunds.
+You see this often in dogs with long muzzles such as Russian Wolfhounds, Shelties and Dachshunds.
 Most overbites are categorized as a malocclusion and major genetic fault.